Teaching and exam

 Well in advance of each semester, you will be asked to consider any (professional) limitations to timetable planning for your course.

-At ECON, we plan the teaching according to the general guidelines from BSS, and also to the guidelines decided at ECON - see below:
+At ECON, we plan the teaching according to the general guidelines from BSS and also to the guidelines locally decided at ECON - see below:

 If you have questions to the process, please contact your study administrator.